Deborah-Digges/pr-bot/README.md

 1. Customize the  `message` in `app.properties`
 2. Customize `new-users` in `app.properties`.
 When set to true, a comment is only made on a PR made by a new contributor.

+## Try It Out!
+Submit a PR to this repository

 #### Made with :heart: